fatihtatoglu/tat-performance-benchmark/README.md

 ## Monitoring Resources

-After impleting the applications, the correct measurement is the key point of the project.
+After implementing the applications, the correct measurement is the key point of the project.
 As I know `docker stats` doesn't provide enough information.
 So, I used cAdvisor, Prometheus, and Grafana.

-The implementation was so easy, but there was some tricky points, like selecting correct metrics and connecting the tools to each others.
-The helpful resources is below.
+The implementation was easy, but there were some tricky points, like selecting the correct metrics and connecting the tools.
+The helpful resources are below.

 - [Collect Docker metrics with Prometheus](https://docs.docker.com/config/daemon/prometheus/)
 - [Docker Container Monitoring with cAdvisor, Prometheus, and Grafana using Docker Compose](https://medium.com/@sohammohite/docker-container-monitoring-with-cadvisor-prometheus-and-grafana-using-docker-compose-b47ec78efbc)